MicrosoftDocs/cpp-docs/docs/mfc/mfc-activex-controls-adding-custom-events.md

 1. In Class View, select your ActiveX control class.

-1. In the Properties window, click the **Messages** button.
+1. In the [Class Wizard](reference/mfc-class-wizard.md), click the **Messages** button.

-   The Properties window displays a list of messages that can be handled by the ActiveX control.
+   The [Class Wizard](reference/mfc-class-wizard.md) displays a list of messages that can be handled by the ActiveX control.
 Any message shown in bold already has a handler function assigned to it.

-1. From the Properties window, select the message you want to handle.
+1. From the [Class Wizard](reference/mfc-class-wizard.md), select the message you want to handle.
 For this example, select WM_LBUTTONDOWN.

 1. From the drop-down list box on the right, select **\<Add> OnLButtonDown**.